tjmahr/styleguide/README.md

 * we tested twenty 7–9-year-olds
 * twenty children between 7 and 9 years of age

+Decimal years are bad when writing about children.

+* (no) Children were between 2.5 and 3.9 years of age.
+* Children were between ages 2;6 and 3;11 (years;months).

+Despite being common in developmental science, I can't find any style guidelines about at year;month convention.

 **code**

 Set computer code in a monospaced font.
 For R and others with a C-like syntax, use parentheses on function names.